SlightlyMad/VolumetricLights/README.md

 * Doesn't handle transparent geometry correctly (cutout is ok)
 * 3d noise texture is hard coded.
 VolumetricLightRenderer has custom dds file loader that loads one specific 3d texture (Unity doesn't support 3d textures loaded from file).
 File "NoiseVolume.bytes" has to be in Resources folder.
 * Shadow fading is not implemented
 * Parameters and thresholds for bilateral blur and upscale are hard-coded in shaders.
+Different projects may need different constants.
+Look into BilateralBlur.shader.
+There are several constants at the beginning that control downsampling, blur and upsampling.

 ### Technique overview
 * Create render target for volumetric light (volume light buffer)